Health Recovery Protocol

 ND Cause: There are many factors involved here.
 Blood sugar imbalances are the first things to consider, then hormonal imbalances, then endocrine imbalances (Thyroid, Pituitary, Hypothalamus).

-Discussion: I am of the opinion that there is no greater tragedy on planet Earth than the way that the MDs approach, understand, and treat mental illness.
-From the wholistic point of view the body and the mind are the same things, and consciousness comes before matter.
+Discussion: I am of the opinion that there are no greater tragedies on planet Earth than the way that the MDs approach, understand, and treat mental illness.
+From the wholistic point of view of course the body and the mind are the same thing, and consciousness comes before matter.
 The MD believes that consciousness is a function of biochemistry and that there is no such thing as the spirit or the vital force.
 Having an MD psychiatrist treat someone who is depressed, schizophrenic, manic-depressive, or who has attention deficit disorder etc. is like giving a Swiss watch to a blacksmith.
 Something is going to break.

-Even though placebo pills have been shown to be more effective than Prozac in the management of depression the medical doctors still prescribed Prozac.
+It is remarkable to me that even though the allopaths proclaim themselves to be champions of the scientific method, often their treatments run contrary to the published research.
+Case in point – Prozac.
+I wrote a great deal about this in my first book, but here are the Cliff-Notes.
+Placebo pills were proven to be more effective than Prozac in eliminating the symptoms of depression in a very famous double-blinded published study.[1]
+If a placebo was proven to be more effective than Prozac, then why do MDs still prescribe Prozac?[2]
 I don’t know why.
-Please remember that the goal of the MD regardless of what they are treating is not to cure the condition it is to manage the condition.
-The medical doctor is trained to believe that oppression is something that can’t be cured it can only be managed.
-They manage depression by delivering medications which exert strong influences over the chemistry of the brain pushing it in the way that the doctor thinks is best.
-I would recommend that you watch the movie one flew over the cuckoo’s nest to get a better idea of what goes on behind closed doors in the management of those with mental illnesses.
+Please remember that the goal of the MD regardless of what they are treating is not to cure the condition.
+It is to manage the condition.
+The medical doctor is trained to believe that depression is something that can’t be cured - it can only be managed.
+They manage depression by delivering medications which exert strong influences over the biochemistry of the brain, chemically pushing it in the way that the doctor thinks is best.
+I would recommend that you watch the movie “One Flew Over the Cuckoo’s Nest” to get a better idea of what goes on behind closed doors in the management of those with mental illnesses.
 I know that that movie is dated but things haven’t changed very much.

 From the naturopathic point of view people don’t get mental illness or depressed because they have brains.
-These things happen because of imbalances in the body.
-As you have already learned the first thing to think about when there is an imbalance in the body are nutrient deficiencies and consistent consumption of foods that are antagonistic to the body and or the presence of environmental toxins.
+These things happen because of imbalances in the body/mind.
+As you have already learned - the first things to think about when there is an imbalance in the body are nutrient deficiencies and consistent consumption of foods that are antagonistic to the body.
 In my clinical experience of 30 years I am making the statement that when it comes to depression, most of the time problems with blood sugar metabolism are to blame.
 So that is where we begin treatment.

 If, after three months of following the advice laid out here there is absolutely no change in the depressive state, then you need a private appointment with a naturopathic doctor to assess your hormonal status and your endocrine system.
 It is not possible to do that on your own.

-My Rx: In addition to the 90 EN:
+My Rx: In addition to the 90 EN and the elimination of the 12 Bad Foods:

 Homeopathy:

-• Natrum muriaticum: Depression accompanied with thoughts of past, unpleasant experiences.
+Natrum muriaticum: Depression accompanied with recurring thoughts of past, unpleasant experiences.
+The person drags out the past and paints it blue.